bradley-ray/picodrone/README.md

     - header sockets for sd card spi breakout board (future use)

 - `firmware/` contains the code for the microcontroller
     - requires pico_sdk to be downloaded and PICO_SDK_PATH to be set
-    - requires freertos to be downloaded and FREERTOS_KERNEL_PATH to be set
     - uses `btstack` and bluetooth rfcomm to receive control commands over bluetooth connection

 - `app/` contains python script to send inputs from ps4 controller to drone